philiplinden/spacetime/docs/relativity/01-light.md

 `Ash` and `Brock` experience the world from their respective inertial reference frames.
 Each of their observations are true, and they are all valid.

+Lastly, it is important to define how an object moves with respect to the reference frame.
+Within _its_ reference frame, an object is at rest or moving with constant velocity.
+Think of the reference frame as the "grid" of the frame.

+A key insight that will help us later is to understand that this definition holds true _even if we morph the reference frame_.
+So on the grid, an object would still move from point A to point B with respect to the grid.

+<iframe width="1290" height="735" src="https://www.youtube.com/embed/x1dGfxBdDlM" title="Examples Of Nonlinear Two Dimensional Transformations" frameborder="0" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Measuring time

 The time experienced by an observer at rest is called its _proper time_.